Parklands, Western Cape

 Parklands is a suburb of Cape Town, South Africa.
-It is near Blouberg, bordered by Tableview, Cape Town and is part of the Western Seaboard residential district.
+It is located within the greater Blouberg area, bordered by Table View and is part of the Western Seaboard residential district.

 Parklands is one of the fastest-growing residential developments in the Western Cape.
 It is characterised by lower-density suburban areas and higher-density apartment block areas; the latter are largely inhabited by African diaspora residents.